miaucl/ha-addons/chrome/DOCS.md

 ## Automation via debug port

-See <https://github.com/miaucl/ha-addons/tree/main/chrome-runner> for more details about the automation via the debug port.
+See <https://github.com/miaucl/ha-addons/tree/main/chrome-runner> for more details about the automation via the debug port, as it is based on the same functionality.